burcakotlu/GLANET/docs/source/tutorial.rst

 -numOvBas
 ^^^^^^^^^
 **Required** if :option:`-c` is set.
 This option specifies that association measure type is Number of Overlapping Bases, it is 0 or more.
+See also `-existOv`_.

 -existOv
 ^^^^^^^^
 **Required** if :option:`-c` is set.
 This option specifies that association measure type is Existence of Overlap, it is either 0 or 1.
+See also `-numOvBas`_.

 -b
 ^^